 The Kodály Music Education Institute of Australia Incorporated (also known as Kodály Australia) is an organisation of people committed to music for everyone.
 We are united in the philosophy developed by Hungarian composer, Zoltan Kodály.
 Kodály stated that music education is the right of every child.
 He established that a sequential, cumulative and developmental program, based on an aural-vocal approach, is the most inclusive and effective way to develop musical literacy for people of all age groups.

-The Kodály Music Education Institute of Australia was founded by Deanna Hoermann in 1973.
-Now, with approximately 800 members in Australia, the Institute consists of State branches in the ACT, NSW, QLD, SA, VIC, and WA, with chapters in Mackay and Townsville, along with the do-re-mi organisation which provides classes for young children.
-We also have some members in South East Asia.
+Kodály Australia was founded by Dr Deanna Hoermann in 1973.
+Now, with approximately 1000 members in Australia, the Institute consists of State branches in the ACT, NSW, QLD, SA, VIC, and WA, with chapters in Mackay and Townsville, along with the do-re-mi organisation which provides classes for young children.
+We also have some members in New Zealand and South-East Asia.

 The Australian Kodály Certificate is offered by the Institute in the fields of early childhood, primary, secondary and string teaching.
 The Australian Kodály Certificate can be accepted for credit towards post-graduate study.

 Our mission is to serve with integrity and honesty as a centre of excellence for music education.
 Our aim is to build, lead and resource communities of educators committed to enhancing the musical skills of children and adults through sequential and developmental, singing-based programs.
 These programs are inclusive of all, nurturing a love and passion for music and music-making.
 We provide opportunities for teachers and musicians to raise their levels of achievement and we strive to inform government authorities on the importance of quality music education for all children.